The Right to Repair Amendment Bill

 How do we fix it?

 Our system is broken.
 So how do we stop appliances heading to landfill?
-Our product test manager, Paul Smith, investigates the solutions.
+We investigate some solutions.

 We've changed the way we test